-We've got good news and bad news, frequent fliers.
-Good news first?
-OK, when you travel this summer, you're likely to end up in one of our 60 Feel At Home destinations, where you don't have to pay an extra penny to use your phone or tablet abroad just like you would in the UK.
-Unfortunately, with a new electronics ban in place, we're a lot more limited in terms of what tech we can bring on the plane with us when coming or going from certain countries.
+We've got good news and bad news frequent flyers.
+The good news: if you go one of our over 70 Go Roam destinations this summer, you'll be able to use your phone there at no extra cost.
+The bad news: with a new electronics ban in place, we're a lot more limited in terms of what tech we can bring on the plane with us.
 Here's what you need to know...

-Most of us are now pros at whipping out sandwich bags and shoving our travel-sized lipsticks, hair sprays and hand lotions separately through airport scanners.
-However, in an effort to make our skies even safer, the authorities have been getting stricter when it comes to what we can and can’t bring on a plane with us.
+Most of us are now pros at whipping out sandwich bags and shoving our travel-sized shower gels, toothpastes and shampoos separately through airport scanners.
+However, in an effort to make our skies even safer, the authorities have been getting stricter when it comes to what we can and can’t take on a plane.

-Let’s put it this way: if your entire long-haul flying strategy involves watching as many episodes of Orange is the New Black as you can in a row, you’ll want to keep reading.
+Put it this way: if your entire long-haul flight strategy involves watching as many episodes of Orange is the New Black as you can in a row, you’ll want to keep reading.

 And if you fly with children and rely on your iPad to babysit them through an entire flight, then pay attention.
 You’re going to have to get cosy with those tiny behind-the-seat airplane screens… and be happy with whatever films/shows are on offer for your flight.
 Translation?
 We predict lots of screaming, at an altitude of 30,000 feet, in your future…

 Like most of us, you’re probably planning to jet off to warmer climes this summer.
-We want nothing more than for our customers to go roam in far-flung destinations across the globe; in fact, we’ve just upped our Feel At Home destinations total to 60, including warm-and-glorious places like Brazil, Singapore and the French West Indies.
-Which means you can use your phone just like you do at home, abroad – snapping pics, surfing, texting – at no extra cost.
+We want nothing more than for our customers to Go Roam in far flung places across the globe; in fact, we’ve just upped our Go Roam destinations to total to over 70, including warm-and-glorious places like Brazil, Singapore and the French West Indies.
+Which means you can use your phone just like you do at home, abroad – snapping pics, texting and holiday spamming – at no extra cost.

 Countries enforcing a tech ban on planes